Thumbelina (1994 film): Plot

-Upon the arrival of winter, Jacquimo injures his wing and loses consciousness from the freezing, while Cornelius falls into a pond by wind and gets frozen.
-Beetle finds Cornelius and takes him to Grundel.
-Thumbelina is forced to take refuge in an old shoe, where she is discovered by Grundel, who granted her shelter in the underground house of his friend Miss Fieldmouse.
-After relaying Cornelius' fate to her, Miss Fieldmouse introduces her to her boss and neighbor Mr. Mole, who has hired Grundel to capture Thumbelina for him so he could become infatuated with her and marry her so she could forget her love with Cornelius.
-Thumbelina gets devastated by the apparent loss of Cornelius, gives in to hopelessness, and accepts Mr. Mole's proposal.
-Once Mr. Mole realizes his scheme is working, Jacquimo revives and, before Thumbelina can get a chance to explain to him what happened to Cornelius, resolves to find him before the wedding.
+Winter arrives.
+Jacquimo injures his wing and loses consciousness in the cold, while Cornelius is blown into a pond where he freezes.
+Beetle finds the frozen Cornelius and takes him to Grundel.
+Meanwhile, Thumbelina has been taken in by a greedy mouse named Miss Fieldmouse.
+After relaying Cornelius' fate to her, Miss Fieldmouse introduces Thumbelina to her wealthy neighbor Mr. Mole, who also becomes infatuated with Thumbelina and has Miss Fieldmouse persuade Thumbelina to marry him.
+Thumbelina is devastated by the apparent loss of Cornelius, gives in to hopelessness, and accepts Mr. Mole's proposal.
+As Thumbelina reluctantly makes up her mind to wed, Jacquimo revives and rushes off to find Cornelius before the wedding, unaware that the prince is supposedly dead.

-Meanwhile, Beetle learns of Thumbelina's wedding and warns Grundel, who fires him for killing Cornelius before capturing him.
-When Grundel leaves Cornelius behind to ambush Thumbelina, a trio of friendly insect children find and thaw Cornelius back to normal.
+Meanwhile, Beetle learns of Thumbelina's wedding and warns Grundel, who rushes off after her.
+When Grundel leaves Cornelius behind in his haste to reach Thumbelina, the trio of insect children who helped Thumbelina earlier find and thaw Cornelius out.
 At the wedding, Thumbelina finds herself unable to marry Mr. Mole after remembering Cornelius' promise to always love her.
-Grundel arrives to stop them, and a chase scene ensues.
-Cornelius also arrives and engages Grundel in a fight, which culminates with the two falling into a hole.
-Afterwards, Thumbelina escapes on a pile of Mr. Mole's treasure, causing it to fall at Mr. Mole and the wedding guests.
+Grundel crashes the wedding, and Thumbelina flees.
+Cornelius arrives and engages Grundel in a fight, which culminates with the two falling into a hole as Thumbelina escapes by climbing a pile of Mr. Mole's treasure to the surface.

 Jacquimo finds the Vale of the Fairies and takes Thumbelina there.
-She and Cornelius reunite, and she magically grows her own pair of wings upon accepting his proposal and kissing him.
+As Thumbelina sings to thaw winter and usher in spring, she and Cornelius reunite.
+As they embrace, Thumbelina magically grows her own pair of wings.
 With Jacquimo, the three insect children, Thumbelina's mother, and the fairy court in attendance, the two marry and depart on Cornelius's bumblebee.
-Meanwhile, Beetle resumes his pop career after his wings regrow, Grundel survives the fall with a broken leg and falls in love with a female toad to his mother's delight, Mr. Mole marries Miss Fieldmouse, and the rabbit and fox Jacquimo tried to ask for help ultimately found friendship with him.
+Meanwhile, Beetle resumes his pop career after his wings regrow, Grundel survives the fall with a broken leg and falls in love with a female toad to his mother's delight, and Mr. Mole marries Miss Fieldmouse.